-It is a symbolic representation of chemical entity or relationship between elements, molecule and atoms.
+It is a symbolic representation of the chemical entity or relationship between elements, molecule and atoms.
 E.g. H2 one molecule of hydrogen, 2H2SO4 two molecules of sulphuric acid, H2O one molecule of water wherein there are two atoms of hydrogen and one atom of oxygen.
 C6H6 benzene contains six atoms of carbons and six atoms of hydrogen in one molecule, group or ion.
-Thus by formula we can know the hazardous ingredient of a chemical.
+Thus by formula, we can know the hazardous ingredient of a chemical.

 - Trade Name:

-Commercial name of the product.
+The commercial name of the product.